dmfrodrigues/feup-plog-tp1/README.md

 If you select `2.` or `3.` you are prompted about the difficulty level of the autonomous player (from 1 to 3).
 Then the game starts; the game state is shown at the beginning of each turn, and human players are prompted to introduce the information necessary to make up a complete move.
 If the move is invalid the player is reprompted.
 A player can press `q.` to quit a game.

-The following states were obtained by running `make svg`, which runs the PROLOG programs to print each state in a computer-friendly way, parses it using a python script and renders as an SVG image.
+The following states were obtained by running `make svg`, which runs the PROLOG programs to print each state in a computer-friendly way, parses it using a python script and saves them as SVG images.

 #### Initial state <!-- omit in toc -->